 Step 2: Choose Petroleum Engineering

 A petroleum engineering degree holds the best value out there from a financial aspect.
+If you want to earn a six figure income, selecting a lucrative major is important.
 The Bureau of Labor has even lightened up their view, claiming future growth of “10 percent from 2014 to 2024, faster than the average for all occupations.”

 Unfortunately, their guess is worthless.
 These same jokers predicted a sustained industry decline 10 years ago.
 I remember because my parents and friends all advised against it.
 Sure enough, 2006-2014 was arguably the best time in history to be in the industry.
 Remember $4 for a gallon of gas?

 However, the petroleum business is a commodity business, which means there are good times and bad.
 I’m surprised the Bureau of Labor hasn’t flip flopped on their outlook yet due to the oil price collapse.

 Truthfully, it’s been an absolute fecal-tsunami recently with a lot of experienced hands leaving the industry.
 But, you’ll have three years to wait out the storm.
 Global demand for oil and natural gas isn’t going anywhere in this generation, and the industry will be ripe with opportunities when the sun comes out again.

 The top programs for petroleum engineering are offered by public universities.
 Notably The University of Texas at Austin, Texas A&M, Louisiana State University, and Colorado School of Mines.
 Much of the value of a PE degree comes from being able to obtain the best education on the market from public schools like these rather than obscenely priced private schools.

 The sticker price to study one year at MIT is about $50,000.
 For a school like UT Austin, it’s about $37,000.
 The trick though is to stay within your state.
 Instead of $37,000, a Texas resident will only pay $10,500, netting a discount of over 70%.